 - You can collect job cost information on a configuration by configuration basis

-- You can run analysis of your order history including what configurations have been selected by customers over time
+- You can run an analysis of your order history including what configurations have been selected by customers over time

 - You can bring up historical orders and configurations and use those to generate new orders or quotes

 Configure-to-Order companies are all about their product configurations.
-For that reason they need to look at Product Configurators.
+For that reason, they need to look at Product Configurators.

 A Product Configurator is a critical add-on for Manufacturing ERP solutions, designed specifically for a Configure-to-Order business.
 This is a module that has various versions available from different vendors, each of which has different features and value.
 Not all Configure-to-Order businesses are the same, and so a one-size-fits-all solution doesn’t necessarily make sense.

 A product configurator allows a company to enter their engineering, design, pricing and other “rules” into the system.
-In fact the entire module is built around the idea of “rules”, which are the really complicated part of a configuration.
-Rules are those things your senior managers, sales staff, order entry clerks and engineers know without knowing how.
+In fact, the entire module is built around the idea of “rules”, which are the really complicated part of a configuration.
+Rules are those things your senior managers, sales staff, order entry clerks, and engineers know without knowing how.
 Taking those out of their heads, writing them in a logical manner and entering them into the software is the goal.